catfinated/md2view/README.md

 The FOV can also be adjusted with the GUI.
 The curret view and projection matrices will be displayed in the GUI when you manipulate the camera.

+You can use the GUI to enable an optional post-processing "glow" effect around the model.
+You can set the color to use as well.

 ## Testing

 md2view has been tested this on the following systems: